odalle/YapDEVS/README.md

 To provided example is composed of 3 Classic DEVS models:
 - a generator atomic model
 - a processor atomic model
-- a couped model ion whihc the generator is connected to the processor and the output of the processor to the output of coupled model
+- a couped model on which the generator is connected to the processor and the output of the processor to the output of coupled model

 To try it, simply run the following shell command